bgoonz/web-dev-notes-resource-site/2-content/ciriculumn/_Summary/web-dev.md

 When you complete this lesson, you should be able to perform each of the following objectives.
 These objectives capture how you may be evaluated on the assessment for this lesson.
-1. Given multiple plausible reasons, identify why functions are called “First Class Objects” in JavaScript.
+1. Given multiple plausible reasons, identify why functions are called "First Class Objects" in JavaScript.
 2. Given a code snippet containing an anonymous callback, a named callback, and multiple `console.log`s, predict what will be printed
 3. Write a function that takes in a value and two callbacks.
 The function should